If you order blackened chicken when you dine out, you’ll love cooking this Blackened Chicken Tenders recipe at home.

 You can prepare with or without the sauce and use these scrumptious chicken tenders as an easy appetizer, or serve over pasta or rice for a satisfying entrée.

-Looking for more quick and easy recipes?
+Looking for more quick and easy chicken recipes?
 Try this Easy Chicken Salad Recipe!

 Blackened Chicken Tenders